-I'm a 22-year old student, studying game engineering in Kajaani University of Applied Sciences.
-I have been programming as a hobby for about eight years now, and about two years as a job.
+I'm a 23-year old student, studying game engineering in Kajaani University of Applied Sciences.
+I have been programming as a hobby for about nine years now, and about two years as a job.
 Suffice it to say, I like programming.
 I like how much you can create with programming.
 The logical puzzles involved with it are rewarding when you get things right, and creating solutions for practical problems make you feel like you've helped people.

 I consider myself a fast learner.
 I usually learn new languages and technologies whenever the situation requires it, or if I'm just interested in that particular technology.

 My interests mostly include web development, networking, databases, game development and machine learning.